 Many proponents were fully aware of the limitations of the ES approach.
 Ecosystem value, Costanza recognized, was fundamentally immeasurable insofar as 'the economies of the Earth would grind to a halt without the services of ecological life-support systems, so in one sense their total value to the economy is infinite' (Costanza, 1997: 253).
-(This immeasurability and infinity is why economists no longer try to establish total values of ecosystems, but confine themselves to valuing marginal changes in service provision.)
+(This immeasurability and infinity is why economists no longer try to establish total values of ecosystems, but confine themselves to valuing marginal changes in service provision [Kenter, 2013].)
 Yet Costanza's team was concerned that, without an attempt to properly cost ES, these services would not occupy the place they deserved in political and economic decision-making.

-Burgess, N.D., et al., 'Measuring, Modelling and Mapping Ecosystem Services in the Eastern Arc Mountains of Tanzania', Progress in Physical Geography 35/5 (October 2011), 595-611.
+'Valuing the Arc', for example, employs the 'bottom up' approach to examine the biodiversity value of Tanzania's Eastern Arc Mountains: http://naturalcapitalproject.org/where/tanzania.html; Fisher, B., Turner, K., Burgess, N.D., et al., 'Measuring, Modelling and Mapping Ecosystem Services in the Eastern Arc Mountains of Tanzania', Progress in Physical Geography 35/5 (October 2011), 595-611.

-3. Incorporating 'non-use' values
+3. Incorporating 'non-use' (but far from useless) values

 The individual services (or 'goods') that MA identified were grouped into four categories: supporting services (including nutrient recycling, photosynthesis, pollination and soil formation); regulating services (such as climate regulation, carbon sequestration, water purification, groundwater recharge and flood protection); provisioning services (notably supplies of food, drinking water, fibre and timber); and cultural services.
 This fourth category embraced 'the non-material benefits people obtain from ecosystems through spiritual enrichment, cognitive development, reflection, recreation and aesthetic experiences'.
 MA also referred to ES values associated with cultural identity, sense of place (belonging), heritage and creative inspiration (MA, Synthesis, 2005: 8, 53, 40).
-Publishing that same year, De Groot and Ramakrishnan (2005) divided CES into six sub-categories: cultural identity; heritage values; spiritual/sacred values; inspiration; aesthetic; and recreation and tourism.
+Publishing that same year, de Groot and Ramakrishnan (2005) divided CES into six sub-categories: cultural identity; heritage values; spiritual/sacred values; inspiration; aesthetic; and recreation and tourism.

-A Europe-wide assessment of ecosystem services provision, conducted by the European Union, adopted a similar approach, listing the following elements under the category of cultural services: aesthetic information; opportunities for recreation and tourism; inspiration for culture, art and design; spiritual experience; and information for cognitive development (though, in practice, only recreation was discussed in this particular report) (Maes, Paracchini and Zulian, 2011: 7, 13, 44).
+A Europe-wide assessment of ecosystem services provision conducted by the European Union adopted a similar typology and approach, listing the following elements under the category of cultural services: aesthetic information; opportunities for recreation and tourism; inspiration for culture, art and design; spiritual experience; and information for cognitive development (Maes, Paracchini and Zulian, 2011: 7, 13, 44).
 A recent working definition of CES is 'ecosystems' contributions to the non-material benefits (e.g. capabilities and experiences) that arise from human-ecosystem relationships' (Chan, Satterfield and Goldstein, 2012: 12).

 UK NEA also recognized the four categories of ES that informed MA and the European assessment.
-In the 'Synthesis of Key Findings', CES are identified in connection with cultural roots, sense of place, mental and spiritual well-being (health benefits), spiritual values, ethics, aesthetics and inspiration, recreation and tourism, cultural heritage, and education/knowledge production (UK NEA, Synthesis: 4, 7, 13-14, 17, 18, 25, 31, 33, 62, 70, 73, 76, 77).
+In the 'Synthesis of Key Findings', CES are identified in connection with cultural roots, sense of place, mental and spiritual well-being (health benefits), spiritual values, ethics, aesthetics and inspiration, recreation and tourism, cultural heritage, and education/knowledge production (UKNEA, 2011: 4, 7, 13-14, 17, 18, 25, 31, 33, 62, 70, 73, 76, 77).
 Cultural services, the 'Synthesis' explains, are:

 Derived from environmental settings (places where humans interact with each other and with nature) that give rise to cultural goods and benefits.
 In addition to their natural features, such settings are imbued with the outcomes of interactions between societies, cultures, technologies and ecosystems over millennia.
-Such places provide opportunities for outdoor learning and many kinds of recreation; exposure to them can have benefits including aesthetic satisfaction, improvements in health and fitness, and an enhanced sense of spiritual well-being (UK NEA, 2011: Ch.
+Such places provide opportunities for outdoor learning and many kinds of recreation; exposure to them can have benefits including aesthetic satisfaction, improvements in health and fitness, and an enhanced sense of spiritual well-being (UKNEA, 2011: Ch.
 1, 5).